Avery Young

-Avery Young (born November 12, 1992) is an American football offensive tackle who is a free agent.
+Avery Young (born November 12, 1992) is an American professional football offensive tackle.
 He played college football at Auburn, and was signed by the New Orleans Saints as an undrafted free agent in 2016.
 He is also the younger brother of former defensive end Willie Young.

 College career

 At Auburn University, Young was a three-year starter at both tackle and guard and served as the starting right tackle during his senior year.

 Professional career

 New Orleans Saints

 Young signed with the New Orleans Saints as an undrafted free agent on May 2, 2016.
 He suffered a knee injury at his Pro Day and spent his entire rookie season on the Saints' non-football injury list.
 On February 27, 2017, Young was released by the Saints.

 Miami Dolphins

 On March 21, 2017, Young signed with the Miami Dolphins.
 He was waived on September 2, 2017.

 Tampa Bay Buccaneers

 On December 20, 2017, Young was signed to the Tampa Bay Buccaneers' practice squad.
 He signed a reserve/future contract with the Buccaneers on January 3, 2018.
 He was waived on April 30, 2018.